 The Board also considered comparative information regarding the Fund's total expense ratio and its various components.
 The Board noted that the Fund's total expense ratio was in the fifth quintile of its expense group and discussed with management reasons for such total expenses.
 The Board requested and considered additional information from management regarding such relative total expenses, including the differentiated client base associated with variable insurance products.
-As previously noted, the independent Trustees reviewed and considered information provided in response to follow-up requests for information submitted by the independent Trustees to management, including with respect to the Fund's total expense ratio relative to its peers.
+The Board considered information from Invesco Advisers regarding the levels of the Fund's breakpoints in light of current asset levels.
+As previously noted, the independent Trustees reviewed and considered information provided in response to follow-up requests for information submitted by the independent Trustees to management, including with respect to management's philosophy regarding breakpoints in the Fund's contractual management fee schedule and the Fund's total expense ratio relative to peers.
 The independent Trustees met and discussed those follow-up responses with legal counsel to the independent Trustees and the Senior Officer, and subsequently with representatives of management.
 The Board acknowledged limitations regarding the Broadridge data, in particular that differences may exist between a Fund's treatment of administrative services fees as compared to its peer funds.